-- 3.1 Indirect taxes cannot be evaded easily.
-(2) - 3.2 In a capitalist system, the government owns and controls all the factors of production.
-(2) - 3.3 Government's main source of income is taxes.
+3.1 Indirect taxes cannot be evaded easily.
+(2) 3.2 In a capitalist system, the government owns and controls all the factors of production.
+(2) 3.3 Government's main source of income is taxes.
 (2)

-List any THREE forms of South African Welfare grants.
-(6)
+List any THREE forms of South African Welfare grants. --- --

-Explain THREE ways in which the government interferes in the economy.
-(6)
+Fynlain T 'HRFF wave in which the government interferes in the economy.
+(6) LAPIAIII I IIIILL ways m which the government interferes in the ceonomy.
+(0)